 At twenty, Ramya was selected, along with three others, by the Stone Prophetess Sybilya to take part in the Melokai Choosing Ceremony after Melokai Naranya died.

 (Side note: Melokai Naranya, and her counsellors all perished at the same time, murdered by the High Courtesan Laya who, in a fit of madness, had locked them in the council chamber, set the room ablaze and then set fire to herself.
 The council chamber at that time was on the ground floor overlooking the city and the devastating inferno killed another three hundred people and laid waste to an entire quarter of Riaow.
 They are still rebuilding parts of it during the time of Melokai.
 The courtesan’s betrayal was abhorrent to Ramya, but many believed it was a good thing.
 It was rumoured that Mad Laya acted after a vision from Sybilya.
-Melokai Naranya had been a teller rather than a warrior and her short, four-year rule had been destructive and cruel, consumed by greed.
+Melokai Naranya had been a teller rather than a warrior and her short, six-year rule had been destructive and cruel, consumed by greed.
 Naranya had authorised more executions in her first year of rule than Ramya had sanctioned in her entire twelve-year reign.)

 The Melokai Choosing Ceremony saw the four women identified by Sybilya put through a gruelling day of fighting, academic tests and ruling trials, all in front of the masses.
 Then the people choose their Melokai.
 This had been the tradition since Peqkya was born, power isn’t hereditary or to do with bloodlines.
 Rulers of Peqkya are chosen for their ability to reign fairly and kill only when necessary to protect the nation.
 Most selected by the Stone Prophetess are the best warriors, like Ramya, but occasionally are from another profession.
 Ramya was unanimously selected by the people as the new Melokai and welcomed by Sybilya in Year 988.
 After, Sybilya never spoke to her again.